 Take the Online Training

-Presidents, treasurers, and advisors must complete the online training to charter for the 2018-19 academic year.
+Presidents, treasurers, and advisors can now take the online club training to charter for the rest of this year and all of the 2019-20 academic year.
 Select your position below to take the training.

 Online Training Details

 Only the president, treasurer, and advisor are required to complete the online training.